mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 WEAPONS
-With the advent of powered armor and portable fusion generators, the line between ‘personal weapon’ and ‘heavy artillery’ is blurred.
+With the advent of powered armor and portable fusion generators, the line between 'personal weapon' and 'heavy artillery' is blurred.
 The high-end weapons available in the Imperium are staggeringly powerful.
 Few private citizens can obtain such weapons legally but small brush wars can turn into alarming plasma-fi red, city-razing